esogelola/Portfolio-1.0/README.md

 ### Check it out
 Website is live @ https://esogelola.com/
-Always maintained and updated when neccessary if their are any issues, dont be afraid to use the contact form on the website.
+Always maintained and updated when neccessary.
+If their are any issues, dont be afraid to use the contact form on the website.

 ## Built With